 The Innovation Certificate is designed for students whose interests and abilities are in entrepreneurship, innovative product design, and transformative technical products and services.
 The certificate consists of a set of courses that have been designed to encourage students to become more innovative and to generate ideas that have the potential to be breakthrough new products.
 These courses can be integrated into the typical student's curriculum.

 Students who wish to apply for the Innovation Certificate program must apply during their Freshman or Sophomore year.

-- Courses, preferably taken in the following order:
+Completion of these courses, preferably taken in the following order:

-- Attendance of 2 Innovative extracurricular events from TEC approved list***
+Attendance of 2 innovative extracurricular events

 - Choose from the following: SocialFuse, Cozad New Venture Challenge, TEC Workshops, or others as approved.

 Students must apply before the beginning of the final semester of graduating year

 Start by filling out the certificate application, then contact Terry Cole at firstname.lastname@example.org to discuss details.